 Convincing the fishermen side was not an easy task.
 As the fishing industry consists of many people doing things the way they have been done for generations, it was challenging to convince the fishermen that Blue Lobster added value to them.
 Today, however, the tone is different, and Christine believes that the fishermen can now see the benefits of working with Blue Lobster.

-“I think they see the value we bring, as we can pay them 2-4 times what they usually get, “ she says.
+“I think they see the value we bring, as we can pay them 2-4 times what they usually get, “

 On the consumer side, the challenge was their unawareness.
 Many consumers did not know they had the opportunity to buy fish directly from the fishermen, and some were even convinced it was illegal to do so.
 The unwillingness among both fishermen and consumers raised doubts in Christine and Nima as to whether they could accomplish what they had set out to do.
 Looking back, however, Christine believes the resistance was inevitable.

 ”I guess that is how it is with anything disruptive.
-You have to go against the norms and how people usually do things, and there is always going to be some kind of resistance,” she says.
+You have to go against the norms and how people usually do things, and there is always going to be some kind of resistance,”

 “Being in the program is one of the things that made us successful”